top of page

 Long-term planning can significantly impact ultimate after-tax proceeds.

-Sale Preparation.
 Structure your business for optimal tax efficiency:

 • Entity structure affects sale options